inkblot/puppet-bind/README.md

 `version`.
 It is unlikely that you will need to define an alternate value for `confdir` or `cachedir`.

+###bind::updater

+The `bind::updater` class is an alternate entrypoint into the module.
+This class installs the BIND client tools but not a name server.
+The installed tools are sufficient to allow the use of the `resource_record` custom resource.

 ###bind::key

 Creates a TSIG key file.
 Only the `secret` parameter is required, but it is